Skip to Content

 I am now working on my PhD working on analysing genes involved in cell-cell communication and hyphal fusion in the fungus Epichloe and how these genes are important during Epichloe symbiotic interactions with the host plant Lolium perenne.

 I hope to go on after my PhD to complete some post-doctorate study.

 An honours degree is a sign of your excellence and in-depth understanding of the field of genetics.
-Should you pursue a career after qualifying, the Bachelor of Science with Honours with a major in genetics will give you a head start on other potential employees with undergraduate degrees.
+Should you pursue a career after qualifying, the Bachelor of Science (Honours) with a major in genetics will give you a head start on other potential employees with undergraduate degrees.

 Most genetics postgraduates gain employment as scientists in research institutes and universities both in New Zealand and overseas, in a wide variety of fields.
 Others have become forensic scientists, genetic counsellors, teachers, sales representatives, laboratory technicians, managers, ministry advisors, and health and safety advisors.

 International trends are for employers to reward postgraduate study well,especially in larger enterprises.
 The skills you learn are increasingly recognised as setting you apart from other potential employees.